A Complete Guide on Building a Mobile App Development Team

 Back-end

-The specific technologies in a mobile app development project will depend on some factors, such as platform, type of app, complexity of the app, budget…
+The specific technologies that are used in a mobile app development project will depend on some factors, such as platform, type of app, complexity of the app, budget…

 5. Ways to build your mobile app development team